|Release Date||January 28, 2022|

 Your Pokémon can break trees and rocks to reap nice rewards; however, this feels like a squandered opportunity, as every Pokémon can shake every tree and break every rock.
 It would have been more interesting if certain requirements were needed to perform these actions, like in other Pokémon games.
 Missions can also be a bit tedious, and sometimes, it can get pretty annoying trying to catch and fight the same Pokémon several times just to complete a Pokédex entry.
 And finally, saving the worst for last, the world… Legends Arceus is… not the prettiest game.
 The graphics are a huge letdown and the world feels quite barren.
 The world of Legends Arceus is a little bland and disappointing, and graphically looks like it could have been a last Gen release.

 If you can look past its many flaws, Legends Arceus will give you the Pokémon experience you’ve always wanted, and for that, it’s totally worth a buy!
 What do you guys think about Pokémon Legends Arceus?
 Do you agree with my points, or will you guys send me to be sacrificed to Lord Arceus.
-Oh, and if you liked this video, be sure to check out our other videos, where we give you info on the latest and upcoming games.
+Oh, and if you liked this guide, be sure to check out our other games guides.
+We give you info on the latest and upcoming games.
+Don’t forget to like, subscribe and hit the notification bell for our YouTube channel.
+So, you don’t miss our next guides.
 I’ll get back to playing now, gotta catch ’em all you know?